Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Numerical results

 To discuss the roles of the entanglement time in the temporal resolution and spectral selectivity, we investigated cases of nondegenerate down-conversion, $\bar\omega_\H \ne \bar\omega_\V$.
 A nondegenerate type-II PDC experiment in the visible frequency region is possible, for example, using a periodically poled $\mathrm{KTiOPO_4}$ (PPKTP) crystal \cite{Kim:2006ph,Fedrizzi:2007wa} and $\beta$-$\mathrm{BaB_2O_4}$ (BBO) crystal \cite{Yabushita:2004hy}, as shown in Fig.~\ref{fig:4}.

-We first considered the nondegenerate PDC through the BBO crystal in the collinear configuration, where the scattering angles shown in Fig.~\ref{fig:1}(a) are set to $\phi_1=\phi_2=0$.
-The phase-matching condition of a uniaxial birefringent crystal, such as a BBO crystal, depends on the propagation angle $\theta$ of the pump beam with respect to the optical axis (see Supplementary Note~2).
+We first considered the nondegenerate PDC through the BBO crystal in the collinear configuration, where the scattering angles shown in Fig.~\ref{fig:1}A are set to $\phi_1=\phi_2=0$.
+The phase-matching condition of a uniaxial birefringent crystal, such as a BBO crystal, depends on the propagation angle $\theta$ of the pump beam with respect to the optical axis (see Section~S4 of Supplementary Material).
 Thus, the central frequencies of the generated twin beams can be tuned by changing the value of $\theta$.
-Figure~\ref{fig:5} presents the difference spectra, $\Delta S(\omega,\dt;\omega_\p)$, as a function of $\omega$ and $\omega_\p$ with entangled photon pairs generated via the BBO crystal for (a) $T_\e = 10\,{\rm fs}$, (b) $T_\e = 100\,{\rm fs}$, and (c) $T_\e = 300\,{\rm fs}$.
-The angle of the pump beam with respect to the optical axis is set to $\theta=\ang{41.1}$, where the central frequencies of the twin photons nearly resonate with the pair of optical transitions ($0 \to e_5$ and $e_1 \to 0$).
-The other parameters were the same as those shown in Fig.~\ref{fig:3}(a).
-The value of the entanglement time in Fig.~\ref{fig:5} was evaluated by computing the group velocities of twin photons generated when pumped at $24000\,{\rm cm}^{-1}$.
+Figure~\ref{fig:5} presents the difference spectra, $\Delta S(\omega,\dt;\omega_\p)$, as a function of $\omega$ and $\omega_\p$ with entangled photon pairs generated via the BBO crystal for (A) $T_\e = 10\,{\rm fs}$, (B) $T_\e = 100\,{\rm fs}$, and (C) $T_\e = 300\,{\rm fs}$.
+The angle of the pump beam with respect to the optical axis is set to $\theta=41.1^\circ$, where the central frequencies of the twin photons nearly resonate with the pair of optical transitions ($0 \to e_5$ and $e_1 \to 0$).
+The other parameters were the same as those shown in Fig.~\ref{fig:3}A. The value of the entanglement time in Fig.~\ref{fig:5} was evaluated by computing the group velocities of twin photons generated when pumped at $24000\,{\rm cm}^{-1}$.
 Strictly speaking, the entanglement time depends on the value of the pump frequency $\omega_\p$ because the group velocities $v_\H$ and $v_\V$ depend on the value of $\omega_\p$.
-However, the influence of this correction is small because the group velocities vary rather slowly far from the absorption resonances of the nonlinear crystal (see Fig.~S1).
-The signal in Fig.~\ref{fig:5}(a) appears to be similar to that in Fig.~\ref{fig:3}(a), which can be regarded as the limit for the short entanglement time.
+However, the influence of this correction is small because the group velocities vary rather slowly far from the absorption resonances of the nonlinear crystal (see Supplementary Material, Fig.~S1).
+The signal in Fig.~\ref{fig:5}A appears to be similar to that in Fig.~\ref{fig:3}A, which can be regarded as the limit for the short entanglement time.
 As pointed out above, the spectral distribution of the phase-matching function can selectively enhance a specific region of the spectra allowed by the bandwidth $\lvert \omega - \bar\omega_\V \rvert \simeq 4/T_\e$.
-This can be observed in Figs.~\ref{fig:5}(b) and (c), where the intensities of the peaks except for CP21 and CP51 are suppressed with increasing entanglement time.
+This can be observed in Figs.~\ref{fig:5}B and C, where the intensities of the peaks except for CP21 and CP51 are suppressed with increasing entanglement time.
+Simultaneously, the overall behavior of the signal at CP51 in Fig.~\ref{fig:5} is similar to the dynamics of the $e_5 \to e_1$transport, as demonstrated in Supplementary Material, Fig.~S3.
+It is because it is possible to extract relevant information on the excited-state dynamics from the signal in the time region longer than half of the entanglement time.